XardasLord/Membership/README.md

 # Memberships

-This is an MVC5 web application which was built using C#, Entity Framework, HTML5, CSS, JavaScript and Ajax. **This web application is still in progress develompent**
+This is an MVC5 web application which was built using C#, Entity Framework, HTML5, CSS, JavaScript and Ajax.
+**This web application is still in progress develompent.
+Application will be hosted on my server soon.**

 This application has two interfaces:
 - Admin interface